huilangsh/closemask/README.md

 CloseMask is a lightweight middleware proxy that sits between your AI agents and third-party LLM API services, automatically masking Personally Identifiable Information (PII) and technical credentials before data leaves your infrastructure — ensuring privacy compliance while maintaining conversational continuity.

-**Why CloseMask?** When you use third-party LLM APIs (OpenAI, Anthropic, Azure, etc.), every request you send potentially exposes sensitive data — API keys, phone numbers, ID cards, bank accounts — to external servers.
-CloseMask acts as a protective shield: it intercepts outgoing requests, masks all PII and credentials with deterministic placeholders, forwards the sanitized data to the LLM, then transparently restores original values in responses.
-Your users and agents never notice the difference, but your sensitive data never reaches a third party.
+**Why CloseMask?** With the proliferation of token-based API proxies and relay services — many of which operate in regulatory gray areas — your sensitive data is at risk every time you call an LLM API.
+CloseMask acts as a privacy shield: it intercepts outgoing requests, masks all PII and credentials with deterministic placeholders, forwards the sanitized data to the LLM, then transparently restores original values in responses.
+Your users and agents never notice the difference, but your sensitive data never reaches third-party services.

 **Key Features:**
 - **Zero-dependency**: Built-in credential masking + PII detection, works out of the box